 As Chirpy Heat turns five, Director and Co-Founder Will Routh reflects on the journey of heat network management for housing providers, from managing communal boilers as part of their landlord duty to imminently becoming fully regulated energy companies.
-It’s a journey that reflects a rapidly changing and challenging landscape that has some lessons for social housing sector as a whole.
+It’s a journey that reflects a rapidly changing and challenging landscape that has some lessons for the social housing sector as a whole.

 The ghosts of heat network past

-Over the last decade, since the introduction of the Heat Network (Metering and Billing) Regulations (HNMBR) in 2014, housing providers that operate heat networks (a catch all term for where one heat source serves more than one property and includes both communal heating or connection to a district heating scheme) have seen their role change significantly, from a landlord providing heat and hot water to becoming what has been coined ‘accidental energy providers’.
+Over the last decade, since the introduction of the Heat Network (Metering and Billing) Regulations (HNMBR) in 2014, housing providers that operate heat networks (a catch-all term for where one heat source serves more than one property and includes both communal heating or connection to a district heating scheme) have seen their role change significantly, from a landlord providing heat and hot water to becoming what has been coined ‘accidental energy providers’.

 This role of accidental energy provider includes:

-The role of energy supplier is not something that the social housing sector asked for, and I think it is fair to say that has not been a natural fit and one that is taking a period of transition and adaptation.
+The role of energy supplier is not something that the social housing sector asked for, and I think it is fair to say that it has not been a natural fit and one that is taking a period of transition and adaptation.

-In 2010, when I became energy and sustainability lead at a large housing association, I became directly responsible for managing heat networks; a real challenge that took me a long time for me to try to get my head around the different parts of the jigsaw.
+In 2010, when I became energy and sustainability lead at a large housing association, I became directly responsible for managing heat networks; a real challenge that took me a long time to try to get my head around the different parts of the jigsaw.
 As I embraced the challenge, the more I dug, the more problems I found; the more questions I asked, the more answers I failed to find.
 Challenges came thick and fast, in all shapes and sizes.
 There didn’t seem to be any consistency, the learning feedback loop was long (another new development, with another different heat network set up!) and there didn’t seem to be a place to turn for help and support.

 For many years, I, and others like me, fumbled in the dark of heat network management, responding to operational issues such as customer complaints, reliability issues, managing multiple contracts for metering and billing and grappling with the new regulatory requirements.
 Until about 2017/18, there were no in-house ‘Heat Network Managers’ at housing providers, no ‘Heat Network Consultancies’ that provided advice and support.
 What generally seems to happen is an internal game of hot potato, with the role of heat network management eventually falling onto the desks of those in the energy, sustainability or assets teams.